Protection of Human Rights [fr]

 Human rights are inalienable to all human beings, whatever their nationality, whatever their gender, ethnic or national origin, colour, religion, language or any other condition, and France is advocating the universal and indissociable nature of human rights.

-At the UN, France is very active in the different bodies where the subject is discussed: the Security Council, the General Assembly, and the Human Rights Council (of which France is a member elected for the 2014-2016 mandate), but also at the Economic and Social Council (Commission on the Status of Women).
+At the UN, France is very active in the different bodies where the subject is discussed: the Security Council, the General Assembly, and the Human Rights Council, but also at the Economic and Social Council (Commission on the Status of Women).

 France is particularly engaged in the fight against the recruitment of child soldiers, forced disappearances, respect for women’s rights, freedom of expression and protection of journalists and the fight against discrimination based on sexual orientation and gender identity.